kenalizadeh/xctest/README.md

 # xctest

-Tool for delivering squad-specific code coverage report with html generation.
+A Tool for delivering squad-specific code coverage report.

 # Installation